Why does Marks Out Of Tenancy exist?

 Landlord Associations can use Marks Out Of Tenancy to show ratings from current members and attract new members.

-Landlord licensing organisations can use Marks Out Of Tenancy to catch unregistered or rouge landlords who choose not to sign up.
+Landlord licensing organisations can use Marks Out Of Tenancy to catch unregistered or rogue landlords who choose not to sign up.

 Check out our Partners page to see who we're working with at the moment.